Strong corks derived from the Akbulut cork: Detecting strong corks

 The invariants \(h_\tau(Y)\) and \(h_{\iota\circ\tau}(Y)\) take values in \(\mathfrak{I}\), the group of \(\iota\)-complexes modulo local equivalence, which was defined in \cite{Hendricks2017ACS}.
 We briefly review the definition of the invariants \(h_\tau(Y)\) and \(h_{\iota\circ\tau}(Y)\).
 In \cite[Section 4]{Dai2020CorksIA}, it is shown that \(\tau\) induces a homotopy involution \(\tau:CF^-(Y)\rightarrow CF^-(Y)\) and \((CF^-(Y),\tau)\) constitutes an \(\iota\)-complex.
 Taking the local equivalence class of this \(\iota\)-complex gives

 Considering the map \(\iota\circ\tau\) instead of \(\tau\) gives another \(\iota\)-complex and its local equivalence class

+where \(\iota\) is the homotopy involution on \(CF^{-}(Y)\) defined in \cite{zbMATH06736599}.
 The local equivalence group \(\mathfrak{I}\) admits a partial order; see \cite[Definition 3.6]{Dai2020CorksIA}.
 The invariants \(h_\tau(Y)\) and \(h_{\iota\circ\tau}(Y)\) are monotonic under an appropriate equivariant negative-definite cobordism, as in the following theorem: \begin{theorem}\cite[Theorem 1.5]{Dai2020CorksIA} Let \((Y,\tau)\) and \((Y',\tau')\) be oriented integer homology 3-spheres equipped with orientation-preserving involutions \(\tau\) and \(\tau'\). \begin{enumerate} \item Let \((K,\tau)\) be an equivariant knot in \(Y\).
 Suppose that \(Y'\) is obtained from \(Y\) by performing \((-1)\)-surgery on \(K\), and \(\tau'\) is the extension of \(\tau\).
 If \((K,\tau)\) is periodic, then

 If \((K,\tau)\) is strongly invertible, then